 - Knead for a couple of minutes, then divide the dough into 8 equal parts.

 - Cut 8 strips of tin foil, roughly 30cm (12") long.

 - Place a vaguely sausage-shaped piece of the dough onto the centre the foil, along one of the edges, then roll up into a sausage shape.
 Twist the ends tightly.

 - Place into the steamer, reduce the heat, and steam for 40 minutes.

 - Once cooked, remove the sausages from the steamer, and set aside to cool.

 - Put the sausages, still wrapped, in the ‘fridge for at least five hours to firm up.
 Overnight is better.

-- To heat: gently fry for a few minutes on each side (I recommend either a non-stick skillet with no oil, or a cast iron one with a little oil).
-If you’re going to use them in a casserole, or with a sauce, etc., there’s no need to fry – simply add them to your dish five minutes before the end of the cooking time to warm through.
+- Gently fry for a few minutes on each side (I recommend either a non-stick skillet or a cast-iron one, brushed with a little oil).
+If you're going to use the sausages in a casserole, or with a sauce, etc., there's no need to fry – simply add them to your dish five minutes before the end of the cooking time to warm through.

-- To store: keep in the ‘fridge, in the wrapping for up to a week.
+- Keep in the 'fridge, in the wrapping for up to a week.
 They also freeze well.